davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 Only a single `timeouts` block may be specified and it supports the following arguments:

   * `mtls_provision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be provisioned on a database.
 Defaults to 10 minutes.
+Minimum required (based off of Heroku documentation) is 5 minutes.

   * `mtls_deprovision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be deprovisioned from a database.
 Defaults to 10 minutes.
+Minimum required (based off of Heroku documentation) is 5 minutes.

   * `mtls_iprule_create_timeout` - (Optional) The number of minutes to wait for a MTLS IP rule to be created/authorized for a database.
 Defaults to 10 minutes.